 The flow-through premium is derecognized through income as the eligible expenditures are incurred.
-As at February 28, 2018, the Company had satisfied the commitment by incurring sufficient eligible expenditures and as a result the flow-through premium has been reduced to \$nil.
+As at May 31, 2018, the Company had satisfied the commitment by incurring sufficient eligible expenditures and as a result the flow-through premium has been reduced to \$nil.

 The flow-through common shares issued in the private placement completed on September 7, 2017 were issued at a premium to the market price in recognition of the tax benefits accruing to subscribers.
 The flow-through premium was calculated to be \$39,750.
-As at February 28, 2018, the Company had spent approximately \$596,000 towards the \$750,000 flow-through commitment, which it is committed to spend by December 31, 2017.
+As at May 31, 2018, the Company had satisfied the flow-through commitment by incurring \$750,000 of eligible expenditures.

 The flow-through common shares issued in the private placement completed on December 22, 2017, were issued at a premium to the market price in recognition of the tax benefits accruing to subscribers.
 The flow-through premium was calculated to be \$40,300.
-The Company is committed to spend \$105,400 in eligible flow-through expenditures by December 31, 2018.
+As at May 31, 2018, the Company had satisfied the flow-through commitment by incurring \$105,400 in eligible flow-through expenditures.

-Notes to Condensed Interim Consolidated Financial Statements Three and Six Months Ended February 28, 2018 and 2017 (Expressed in Canadian Dollars) (Unaudited)
+Notes to Condensed Interim Consolidated Financial Statements Three and Nine Months Ended May 31, 2018 and 2017 (Expressed in Canadian Dollars) (Unaudited)